BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 You must address several network issues when you place a BIG-IP Controller in your network.
 These networking issues include routing, DNS configuration, and special e-mail considerations.
 You need to address these issues based on the type of hardware and software in your network.
 This section describes the following networking issues:

-The BIG-IP Controller must communicate properly with network routers, as well as the servers, firewalls, and other routers that it manages.
+The BIG-IP Controller must communicate properly with network routers, as well as with the servers, firewalls, and other routers that it manages.
 Because there is a variety of router configurations, and varying levels of direct control an administrator has over each router, you need to carefully review the router configurations in your own network.
 You may need to change some routing configurations before you put the BIG-IP Controller into production.

 The BIG-IP Controller supports static route configurations, dynamic routing (via BGP4, RIP1, RIP2, and OSPF), and subnetting.
 However, the BIG-IP Controller is also designed to eliminate the need for you to modify routing tables on a router that routes to a BIG-IP Controller.
 Instead, the BIG-IP Controller uses Address Resolution Protocol (ARP) to notify routers of the IP addresses that it uses on each interface, as well as on its virtual servers.